-- Neck ties strictly prohibited for any patient facing health care providers.
+- Neckties are strictly prohibited for any patient-facing health care providers.

-- Initially, reopen outpatient elective healthcare practices, birthing centers, dental offices, dermatology, plastics, free standing procedure and surgical centers that are known to not to necessitate a hospital admission (in order to maintain/ retain hospital bed capacity and ongoing construction efforts for a turnkey pandemic response i.e. Murphy bed style expanded ICU capabilities).
+- Initially, reopen outpatient elective healthcare practices, birthing centers, dental offices, dermatology, plastics, free-standing procedure, and surgical centers that are known not to necessitate a hospital admission (to maintain/ retain hospital bed capacity and ongoing construction efforts for a turnkey pandemic response i.e. Murphy bed style expanded ICU capabilities).

-- Hospital’s receiving government funds should have a pandemic response plan in effect that should be integrated into daily operations to some degree to include their outpatient departments that includes:
+- Also, hospitals receiving government funds should have a pandemic response plan in effect that should be integrated into daily operations to some degree.

-- Retain, maintain, and use telehealth for potential all cold and flu like symptoms.
-This will reduce fomite transmission to vulnerable person entering the health care environment.
-The virtual urgent care, eVisits, web-camera follow up visits for problems that do not actually require a hands on physical exam.
+- First, retain, maintain, and use telehealth for potentially all cold and flu-like symptoms.
+This will reduce fomite transmission to the vulnerable person entering the health care environment.
+Virtual urgent care, visits, and web-camera follow-up visits for problems that do not require a hands-on physical exam.

-- Virtual health kiosks similar to ATMs throughout the regional area to reduce unnecessary congregating in the emergency departments.
+- Virtual health kiosks are similar to ATMs throughout the regional area to reduce unnecessary crowds in the emergency departments.

-- Free standing/ hospital affiliated offices for blood work, and radiological imaging with extend hours so that community providers can send electronic prescriptions to these places to facilitate tele-health work ups thereby exposing the patient and community as little as possible to communicable disease spread.
-(Pre pandemic shut down it was not uncommon for the community physicians to send their patients to the ER because their office was closed and they needed a test result sooner than later).
+- Freestanding/hospital-affiliated offices for blood work, and radiological imaging with extended hours so that community providers can send electronic prescriptions to these places to facilitate telehealth workups thereby exposing the patient and community as little as possible to communicable disease spread.
+(Prepandemic: It was not uncommon for physicians to send their patients to the ER due to closed offices, or quick test results).

-- Any patient being managed for a chronic pulmonary condition or panic attack should be trained in pulse oximetry monitoring, the use of incentive spirometer, and peak flow monitoring with routine telehealth follow up.
+- Any patient managed for chronic pulmonary condition or panic attack is trained in pulse oximetry monitoring, incentive spirometer, and peak flow monitoring.